Serums, Ampoules, Emulsions and Essences: What’s the Difference?January 21, 2022

 If your skin is in need of hydration, this week-long treatment will become your new favorite ritual.
 Apply one every day for seven days to reveal a visibly plumped and hydrated complexion and to minimize the appearance of wrinkles.

 This unique formula contains two phases: An oil phase to moisturize skin and an essence phase that helps target signs of aging.
 Use it every day in place of a serum.

-The general rule of thumb is that skin-care products should be applied from thinnest consistency to thickest.
-Of the four types of products mentioned here, essences should be applied first after cleanser and toner.
+The general rule of thumb is that skincare products should be applied from thinnest consistency to thickest.
+Of the four types, essences should be applied first after cleanser and toner.
 Next, apply your serum or ampoule.
 Lastly, apply an emulsion before or in the place of moisturizer.
 You also don’t need to apply all of these products every day.
 How often you apply depends on your skin type and needs.

 A Derm Explains Why Peptides Belong in Your Anti-Aging Routine

 SOS!
 My Skin Is Sensitive Because I Used Too Many Acids — What Do I Do?